mtvector/GhostOfMT/Tracking/ImageJScripts/README.md

 (You should have python 2.7 automatically installed, but you can make sure you have python installed by typing "whereis python" in the command line, and it should give you a path) If you don't have python installed, install python first.

-If any packages are found to be missing when you run the script, just try sudo pip install [NAME OF PACKAGE]
+If any packages are found to be missing when you run the script, just try 'sudo pip install [NAME OF PACKAGE]' or 'brew install [NAME OF PACKAGE]'

 Once you have done this, you can run ManTrack.py through the script editor and select GenerateResults.
 It will ask you first to select your continue file.
 If you want to include multiple FOVs from the same experiment, you can then select as many continuefiles as you want, if you have tracked cells in many FOVs and you want to aggregate them all into a single figure.
 Then you will personally locate the file GraphReferenceColorReporter.py and then it will give you a line to copy and paste into the terminal.